Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/DEVLOG.md

 ### 2024-01-03 - added to proposal
 worked on brainstorming ideas, writing proposal with jo and eva

-### 2024-01-03 - Brief description
+### 2024-01-04 - began work
-Expanded description including how much time was spent on task.
+finalized idea + plans in class with eva, started work on my tasks

 ## Jo Walkup